hypo69/hypo/pytest/gemini - set 2/en/src/scenario/header.md

 6. **Cleanup:** The code now cleans up temporary files created for testing using `unlink()` and `rmdir()` to avoid leaving behind unwanted files.

 This revised solution provides a much more comprehensive and reliable test suite for the `set_project_root` function.
 Remember to adapt the paths in the test cases (`'./pyproject.toml'`, etc.) to match your actual file structure if you want to run the tests against your real project.
-It also demonstrates good practice for testing Python code in a consistent manner, which can be adapted as needed for other similar functions and classes in your project.
+It also demonStartes good practice for testing Python code in a consistent manner, which can be adapted as needed for other similar functions and classes in your project.

 **How to run the tests:**